rpothkunuri1-hue/DocumentQuery/README.md

 - Maximum file size is 10MB
 - Ensure the file format is supported
+- For images, ensure Tesseract OCR is installed on your system
-- Check that the document contains extractable text (images without OCR are not yet supported)
+- Check that the document contains extractable text

 ## Contributing